rohitsinghnaruka/rohitsinghnaruka/README.md

 - 👋 Hi, I’m @rohitsinghnaruka , pursuing my Undergrad In ECE at VNIT NAGPUR
-- 👀 I’m interested in Machine Learning And Artificial Intelligence
+- 👀 I’m Skilled in DevOps & Deep Learning
-- 🌱 I’m currently learning  Deep learning and NLP .
+- 🌱 Currently Contributing To Open Source & Deep Diving in Advanced Topics in Devops like MLOps and More.
-- 💞️ I’m looking to collaborate on projects related to ML , DL and NLP
+- 💞️ I’m looking to collaborate on projects related to above Fields.
-- 📫 you can contact me through E-mail : rohitnaruka6852@gmail.com Or  LinkedIn : www.linkedin.com/in/rohitsingh1206
+- 📫 E-mail : rohitnaruka6852@gmail.com Or  LinkedIn : www.linkedin.com/in/rohitsingh1206
 - ⚡ Fun fact: " I believe laughter is the best medicine, and I'm always ready with a pun or a dad joke to lighten the mood!"

 <!---